 Section 3.
 Enforcement.
 The Board shall have the authority to suspend the right of use of the Common Areas (other than for vehicular and pedestrian ingress and egress and for utilities) of a Member, or the Member’s tenant, guest, or invitee, and/or suspend the voting rights of a Member that is more than ninety (90) days delinquent in payment any monetary obligation due to the Association, and such suspensions may be imposed at a properly noticed board meeting.
 The Association shall notify the owner in writing of such suspension.
 The Association shall also have the authority to impose fines and/or suspension of use rights for violations of the Association’s governing documents, in accordance with Florida law and procedures adopted by the Board.
 The amount of such fine or length of suspension shall be up to any then applicable maximum amount per violation established by applicable Florida Statute.
-At the time of the adoption of this provision, the maximum fine for each day of a continuing or repeated violation shall be $100.00 per day, which may be increased by the Association should the statute allow a higher daily fine amount, and the maximum aggregate fine for each offense shall not exceed $1,000.00, unless a higher number is allowed by law and approved by the Board.
-Each day during which the violation continues shall be deemed a separate offense.
-Any fine approved by the Compliance Committee shall become a lien upon the Lot of such Member unless only to the extent permitted by law.
+The maximum fine for each day of a continuing or repeated violation shall be $100.00 per day, which may be increased by the Association should the statute allow a higher daily fine amount, and the maximum aggregate fine for each offense shall not exceed $1,000.00, unless a higher number is allowed by law and approved by the Board.
+A fine may be levied by the Board for each day of a continuing violation.
+Any fine upheld by the Fining Committee shall become a lien upon the Lot of such Member only to the extent permitted by law.

 Section 4.
 Fiscal Management.

 4.1.
 Budget.
-The Board shall adopt a budget for each fiscal year which shall include the estimated revenues and expense (including any reserves established in accordance with the Declaration or by Florida law) for the year, and the estimated surplus or deficit as of the end of the year immediately preceding the budget year.
+The Board shall adopt a budget for each fiscal year which shall include the estimated revenues and expenses (including any reserves established in accordance with the Declaration or by Florida law) for the year, and the estimated surplus or deficit as of the end of the year immediately preceding the budget year.
 The Association shall provide each member with a copy of the annual budget or a written notice that a copy of the budget is available upon request at no charge to the Member.

 4.2.
 Assessments.
 Annual Assessments shall be made as set forth in the Declaration.
 Such Assessment shall be due annually in advance on the date established by the Board, or at the discretion of the Board, in such installments as the Board may determine, payable at the times the Board determines.
 If an annual Assessment is not made timely, an Assessment shall be presumed to have been made in the amount of the last prior Annual Assessment, which Assessment may be adjusted at such time as the Board levies and establishes the annual Assessment.
-If the Annual Assessment proves to be insufficient the Board may levy Special Assessments from time to time as may be necessary
+Annual Assessments may be adjusted by a majority vote of the membership present in person or by proxy at which a quorum is present at a properly called membership meeting.
+If the Annual Assessment proves to be insufficient the Board may levy Special Assessments from time to time as may be necessary, again with the approval by a majority vote of the membership present in person or by proxy at which a quorum is present at a properly called membership or special membership meeting.

 4.3.
 Acceleration of Assessments.
 The Board may elect to accelerate remaining installments of Annual or Special Assessments payable in installments upon default in payment thereof, and such Assessments shall stand accelerated ten (10) days after notice is delivered to or received by the delinquent Member, or twenty (20) days after mailing, of such notice by certified or registered mail, whichever first occurs.